-Internet is used as a link to connect the embedded system to the others.
+The Internet is used as a link to connect the embedded system to others.

 For communication, the Cayenne platform supports MQTT or Message Queue Telemetry Transport protocol.
 This protocol is a lightweight messaging protocol for use of IP protocol.
-It is designed for low-power and low bandwidth devices.
+It is designed for low-power and low-bandwidth devices.

 The data storage is also created by the Cayenne platform.
 Big data storage is basically huge data that is collected from all devices.
-This type of data varies from device to device and data flow speed is very high.
+This type of data varies from device to device and the data flow speed is very high.

 Circuit Design Using PCB Software

-To make the circuit compact and give a professional look, I have designed the PCB after testing all the features of the home automation project using the ESP8266 WiFi module on the breadboard.
+To make the circuit compact and give a professional look, I designed the PCB after testing all the features of the home automation project using the ESP8266 WiFi module on the breadboard.
 I will explain in detail how we can design and order PCB for our project.

 Order PCB From PCBWay

 I ordered the PCB prototype board from the www.pcbway.com website.
 PCBWay is a Chinese-based PCB (printed circuit board) prototype, PCB assembly, SMD Stencil, and Flexible PCB manufacturer.
 They ship to more than 170 countries worldwide and process more than 2100 PCB orders a day.
 It feels like PCBWay gives an excellent price and customer service factor in one single serving.
 The quality of the PCB is awesome and its thickness is really great.
 What is also spectacular about PCBWay to me, as a maker and customer, is their service.
-From their friendly support staff to their intuitive, user-friendly website features, it all counts towards what makes PCBWay an ideal company and brand for any electronic hobbyists In this article, I will state that how can we order PCB from PCBWay with step by step guide.
+From their friendly support staff to their intuitive, user-friendly website features, it all counts toward what makes PCBWay an ideal company and brand for any electronic hobbyist In this article, I will state how can we order PCB from PCBWay with step by step guide.

-Working Principle of Home Automation System
+Working Principle of Home Automation System Using Cayenee

-The ESP8266 based home automation system is built around Wifi module ESP8266, LDR, DHT11 sensor, optocouplers 4N33, and two relays.
+The ESP8266-based home automation system is built around Wifi module ESP8266, LDR, DHT11 sensor, optocouplers 4N33, and two relays.

 To power this circuit we need a 12V DC supply, as It needs to drive relays.
 Then we have to power the ESP8266 module, but it requires 5V.
 IC 7805 provides the 5V to the module.

-NodeMCU V1.0 or ESP8266 has 11 GPIO pins and one ADC pin with 10-bit resolution.
+NodeMCU V1.0 or ESP8266 has 11 GPIO pins and one ADC pin with a 10-bit resolution.
 In the figure, we explain the pin configuration of esp8266.
 This module has a 3.3V inbuilt voltage regulator.
-It also has a CP2102-based USB to serial converter that gives an easy interface with the PC for loading Arduino code to module.
+It also has a CP2102-based USB to serial converter that gives an easy interface with the PC for loading Arduino code to the module.

 ESP8266 has a 30-pin male header.
 Components the soldered on the PCB.

 The LDR is used here to sense the light intensity around it.
-It is displayed as a percentage form on the cayenne dashboard.
-This is connected to the A0 pin of the ESP8266 module to read analog voltage based on ambient light.
+It is displayed as a percentage form on the Cayenne dashboard.
+This is connected to the A0 pin of the ESP8266 module to read Analog voltage based on ambient light.

 DHT11 sensor is used here to read temperature and humidity through digital input pin D4.
 The given data is split into temperature and humidity by DHT11 through the same input pin.